porsche-design-system/porsche-design-system/packages/components/src/components/form/switch/switch.usage.md

 **### Stretching**

-Depending on the space, the switch can also be stretched.
+Depending on the space, the Switch can also be stretched.
 This makes the spacing between the label and the switch variable.
 However, the minimum spacing of 8 px should be observed.

 **### Binary Options vs. Opposing Options**